Visgean/pdfs-rename/README.md

 # Bulk rename PDFs

-Bulk renaming of PDF files, extracts new name either from metadata or text on the first slide.
+Bulk renaming of PDF files, extracts new name either from metadata or from text on the first page.

 ### Install: